 How the Top Solar Panel Manufacturers Stack Up

-The table below summarizes the product warranty duration for the leading manufacturers who sell solar panels in the U.S. as of 2016.
+The table below summarizes the product warranty duration for the leading manufacturers who sell solar panels in the U.S. as of 2018.
+For panel manufacturers whose have varying product warranties depending on the module, the highest value is listed.
 Most manufacturers offer a 10-year product warranty from the date of installation.

 Solar panel product warranty by manufacturer